-- Second-guessing another trip in the car, going against my own strategy on saving gas while shopping.
+- Second guessing another trip in the car, going against my own strategy on saving gas while shopping.

 For many people, shopping the farmers market is the only way to shop.

-For others, though, who are going through a season of life that simple doesn’t include the farmers market (like myself), here are 6 reasons to shop the grocery store instead of the farmers market.
+For others, though, who are going through a season of life that simply doesn’t include the farmers market (like myself), here are 6 reasons to shop the grocery store instead of the farmers market.

 Can I get an Amen?